aehrenkranz/m2-1023-code-solutions/es6-template-literals/es6-template-literals/es6-template-literals-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- What is the syntax for writing a template literal?
+- What is the syntax for writing a template literal? back ticks surrounding everything

-- What is "string interpolation"?
+- What is "string interpolation"? ability to substitute part of a string for values of variables or expressions

 ## Notes